idexus/Sharp.UI/doc/customcontentview.md

 }
 ```

+### Event handlers

-Fluent helper method will be genearated for each `EventHandler` in class, .
+By using the `[Sharp Object]` attribute in the class declaration, fluent helper methods will be generated for each `EventHandler`.
 E.g for the `Clicked` event handler you will get two fluent methods
 - `OnClicked(sender)`
 - `OnClicked(sender, args)`